sooprim/Jovan_Tone_5618/README.md

 ```

 ### 4. Discount Calculation

-Rules:
-1. Single product purchases: no discount
-2. Multiple products in same category: 5% discount
+- No discount for single-product purchases
-3. Discount applies only to the first product in each category
+- 5% discount on the first product in a category if multiple items are purchased from the same category
-4. Stock validation with meaningful errors
+- Stock validation with meaningful error messages

-Example:
+Example input:

 ```json
 [
   {